 To call an autocall macro, the system options MAUTOSOURCE must be set and SASAUTOS must be assigned.
 MAUTOSOURCE enables the autocall facility, and SASAUTOS specifies the autocall libraries.
-For more information on these options, see MAUTOSOURCE and SASAUTOS in Chapter 13, "Macro Language Dictionary," on page 163.
+For more information, see "MAUTOSOURCE System Option" on page 321 and "SASAUTOS= System Option" on page 341.

 Once you have set the required options, calling an autocall macro is like calling a macro that you have created in your current session.
 However, it is important that you understand how the macro processor locates the called macro.
-When you call a macro, the macro processor searches first for a session compiled macro definition.
-Next, the macro processor searches for a permanently stored compiled macro.
-If compiled stored macros are enabled with the MSTORED option, the macro processor opens the macro catalog in the library specified in the SASMSTORE option.
-If the macro processor does not find a compiled macro, and if MAUTOSOURCE is set, the macro processor opens libraries specified by the SASAUTOS option in the order in which they are specified in the option.
-It then searches each library for a member with the same name as the macro you invoked.
-When SAS finds a library member with that name, the macro processor does the following:
+When you call a macro, the macro processor does the following tasks:

+- 1 searches for a session compiled macro definition - 2 searches for a stored compiled macro definition in the library specified by the SASMSTORE option, if the MSTORED option is set - 3 searches for a member in the autocall libraries specified by the SASAUTOS option in the order in which they are specified, if the MAUTOSOURCE option is set - 4 searches the SASHELP library for SAS production stored compiled macro definitions

+When SAS finds a library member in an autocall library with that macro name, the macro processor does the following:

-- 1 compiles all of the source statements in that member, including any and all macro definitions, and stores the result in the session catalog. - 2 executes any open code (macro statements or SAS source statements not within any macro definition) in that member. - 3 executes the macro within it with the name you invoked.
+- 1 compiles all of the source statements in that member, including any and all macro definitions, and stores the result in the session catalog. - 2 executes any open code (macro statements or SAS source statements not within any macro definition) in that member. - 3 executes the macro with the name you invoked

-Note: If an autocall library member contains more than one macro, the macro processor compiles all of the macros but executes only the macro with the name you invoked. \triangle
+Note: If an autocall library member contains more than one macro, the macro processor compiles all of the macros but executes only the macro with the name you invoked $\triangle$